Cremuss/blender-data-baker/README.md

 NPOT textures can also cause problems with **mipmapping** and **most compression algorithms like DXT often have requirements on the texture resolution** (POT or multiple of 4).
 While this doesn't apply to VATs, OATs and BATs (which shouldn’t be compressed nor mipmapped), it’s still worth mentioning.

 In short, **NPOT should work fine for most use cases in 2025**.
 This isn’t an absolute truth, of course, so don’t take my word for it.

+# Remapping

+Storing data in a texture, UVs, or Vertex Colors requires an understanding of the **format** you're working with.

+Most textures use **8-bit integers per pixel per channel**, which allow for storing *256 values per channel*, ranging from *0 to 255*.
+However, textures can also be configured to use *16-bit integers*, *16-bit floats*, *32-bit integers*, or *32-bit floats per pixel per channel*.
+In most game engines, you'll primarily use **8-bit integer textures for everyday tasks** (such as storing diffuse, roughness data, etc.) and **16- to 32-bit float HDR textures for more specific use cases** (tech art, VFXs etc.).

+> [!NOTE]
+> 8-bit textures can be compressed using various algorithms like DXT, assuming their resolution meets the requirements of these algorithms (POT or multiples of 4).
+HDR textures can also be compressed, but this won't be covered in this documentation, and it will be assumed that HDR textures are uncompressed.

+**UVs can be 16- to 32-bit floats**, while **Vertex Colors are typically 8-bit integers**.

+While both 16- to 32-bit floats offer the ability to store any value —small or large, positive or negative— and differ only in the precision they provide, 8-bit integers require a different approach.
+Being limited to 256 integers, you can draw two main conclusions:
+  - The range is very small, from 0 to 255.
+  - It only supports positive integers.

+Therefore, **storing arbitrary values in an 8-bit integer** often requires a process called **remapping**.

+For example, if you want to encode a *normal* in an *8-bit texture*, the normal’s XYZ components may each range from [-1 to 1], and this range needs to be remapped to [0:255] for storage in an 8-bit integer.
+Thus, if you think about it, the middle value in the [-1:1] range, 0, should correspond to 256/2, which is 128, but since the range is 0-based, it will actually correspond to 127 in the [0:255] range.

+Thus, the math to remap a unit vector from [-1:1] to [0:255] is as follows:
+  - First, remap the value from [-1:1] to [0:1] using the formula: (unit vector + 1) * 0.5.
+  - Then, multiply by 255 and use the floor function to round to the nearest integer in the [0:255] range

+> [!NOTE]
+> Note that (unit vector + 1) * 0.5 is the same as (unit vector * 0.5) + 0.5, and this operation is often referred to as a constant-bias-scale.
+The convention is to usually apply the bias first.

+> [!NOTE]
+> Using the floor function might be unnecessary as the process of writing any value to an 8-bit integer will itself floor the value.

+Next, when sampling the texture and reading the normal in the [0:255] range, the opposite operation needs to be performed:
+  - Divide the value in the [0:255] range by 255 to bring it back to the [0:1] range.
+  - Remap from [0:1] to [-1:1] using the formula:  (value - 0.5) * 2

+> [!NOTE]
+> Note that  (value - 0.5) * 2 is the same as (value * 2) - 1 and is just a constant-bias-scale operation with different bias and scale parameters.

+> [!NOTE]
+> In most game engines, sampling an 8-bit texture usually don’t spit out values in the [0:255] values but [0:1] values so the first step is likely unecessary.

+**Such operations are lossy!** Assuming the normal XYZ components were initially stored as 32-bit floats with great sub-decimal precision, converting to 8-bit integers obviously reduces this precision and rounds the remapped XYZ components to the nearest corresponding integer amongst 256 possibilities.
+For a unit vector, this is usually not a significant issue (normal maps are almost always stored in 8-bit compressed textures), but for more arbitrary values, like positions and offsets, this could be problematic depending on your use case.
+Moreover, *for arbitrary values, the remapping process involves one extra step*.

+Let’s assume we want to store an XYZ position in the RGB channels of an 8-bit texture.
+Such a position’s range is infinite.
+It could be something like *(-127.001, 253.321, 15.314)* or *(1558.324, -5428.256, -94644.135)*, or anything, really.
+Thus, first, it needs to be remapped to a [-1:1] range.
+This involves identifying the **greatest position or offset in the entire set of positions or offsets** you want to bake.
+Once you have the **highest value, all positions can be divided by it** to bring all values back into the [-1:1] range.

+The formula ends up being
+  - (((position/maxposition)+1)*0.5)*255

+And to retrieve the position when sampling the texture, the inverse need to be performed
+  - (((value/255)-0.5)*2)*maxposition